Chr-Jan/Movie_Database/README.md

 Explore additional functionalities such as sorting, filtering, and paging by following the tutorial on [EF in ASP.NET Core](https://learn.microsoft.com/en-gb/aspnet/core/data/ef-mvc/?view=aspnetcore-6.0).

 For a more feature-rich experience, watch the tutorial on [Adding Logging and Start of Authentication](https://youtu.be/uGoNCJf0t1g?si=EUBz27YoSvgUxrgp).

-**Description:**
-MvcMovie is a compact application where users can log in and access a small movie database with pagination and CRUD functionality.
-It offers a delightful experience for movie enthusiasts to manage and explore their favorite films effortlessly.
-Happy movie browsing! 🎬🍿